asyade/dabox/README.md

 ```
 cd frontend
 deno install
-npm run dev
+deno task dev
 ```

 # Backend

-The backend is a axum server that uses a generic repository of directories.
-It provides a REST API to manage directories and files and basic authentication system that allow user isolation and can easily be extended to support more complex authentication systems.
+The backend is a axum server that provides a REST API to manage directories and basic authentication system that allow user isolation and can easily be extended to support more complex authentication systems.

 ## Requirements